 CAF Nations Cup (AFCON):

-- At time of his departure, Rwanda were 2nd in Group H (with 6 points) behind group winners Ghana with 1 game left to play.
+- At time of the termination of Coach McKinstry's contract, Rwanda were 2nd in Group H (with 6 points) behind group winners Ghana with 1 game left to play.

-- As part of this AFCON qualifying group, Rwanda, under his leadership have established new benchmarks.
-They have:
+- In their AFCON qualifying group, Rwanda, under his leadership established new benchmarks.
+They:

 • recorded their first competitive away victory, after four years without a competitive away win (1-0 vs. Mozambique); and